A version of the random directed forest and its convergence to the Brownian web: Skorohod's Scheme for the GRDF model.

 \section{Skorohod's Scheme for the GRDF model.}

 In this section we describe the Skorohod scheme for the GRDF which was introduced in \cite{coletti2009scaling} to estimate the tail probability of coalescing times.
-We also rely on an adaptation of this method introduced in \cite{coletti2014convergence} do deal with systems allowing crossings.
-Let us first recall Skorohod's Representation Theorem, see for instance \cite{durrett}.
+We also rely on an adaptation of this method introduced in \cite{coletti2014convergence} to deal with systems allowing crossings.
+Let us first recall Skorohod's Representation Theorem for random variables taking values in $\mathbb{Z}$.
+The reader could check Section 8.1 in \cite{durrett} for a detailed review.